xlnfinance/xln/wiki/9_receive_and_pay.md

 Then make a request to your local Fair daemon with **following parameters carefully escaped and sanitized**:

+**required**
 * `params[destination]` - the address where user wants to send assets
-* `params[amount]` - the amount of assets to send (fees are passed on the user)
 * `params[asset]` - id of asset to operate in.
 1 for FRD, 2 for FRB and so on.

+**optional**
+* `params[amount]` - the amount of assets to send (fees are passed on the user).
+Can be editable.
-* `params[invoice]` - set the same invoice you would use to receive assets from this user, so if the payment fails it will be credited back according to this invoice
+* `params[invoice]` - set the same invoice you would use to receive assets from this user, so if the payment fails it will be credited back according to this invoice.
+* `params[editable]` - don't want the user to mess around with parameters?
+Set to 'none' to disable all fields or to 'amount' if you want to keep amount editable.

 ```